lizzybrooks/python-possible/3-hello-Python.md

 print(x * 100)
 print(z)
 ```

-Store your name as a variable and print it to the screen.
+6. Store your name as a variable and print it.
+7. Add the ages of everyone at your table and print the total.

 #### Types

 Values stored in variables (all values actually) have different "types" or categories.
-For example, 1 is an integer, 1.5 is a float.
+For example, 1 is an integer, 1.5 is a float, and "hello" is a string.

 You can see what type a value is is by using the `type` function: